buildcharts/buildcharts/README.md

 ### Results
 - Running `buildcharts generate` inspects build metadata in `build.yml` and produces a Docker Bake configuration file: `buildcharts.hcl`.
   - Each entry with `type: docker` is resolved using the chart identified by `alias: docker`.
-  - Dockerfiles defined within each chart are inlined directly into the generated Bake configuration.
+  - Dockerfiles defined within each chart are referenced directly in the generated Bake configuration.
 - Execute the build using `docker buildx bake`.
   - Builds run inside Docker, ensuring isolated and reproducible environments.
   - Uses **high-level builds** with [Buildx Bake](https://docs.docker.com/build/bake/) configurations using BuildKit from the [Moby project](https://github.com/moby/moby).